 What Are Exogenous Ketones?

-While exogenous ketones are a newer supplement, having entered the market for consumers in just the past few years, scientists have been synthesizing ketone bodies in a lab since the 1960’s.
-They were useful for scientists studying their use for specific disease conditions, most notably childhood seizure disorders, though they were prohibitively expensive for consumers (1, 2).
+While exogenous ketones (EK) are a newer supplement, having entered the market for consumers in just the past few years, scientists have been synthesizing ketone bodies in a lab since the 1960’s.

-Thanks to improvements in technology, exogenous ketones have become available to the public.
+Thanks to improvements in technology, EK have become available to the public.
 Not only that, but today’s supplements are far more palatable than previous incarnations, which only the bravest of souls would swallow.
 These products have largely been driven by consumer demand.

 The keto world is small but relentless, and many hardcore keto dieters are in love with the science, so they pursue studies and push for the development of targeted, high-quality supplements that can support them in their quest for optimal health.